pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-05-tarrafal-de-monte-trigo.md

 In the afternoon Hannah and Antoine paddled away on their surfboards to hike to a spot we passed on the way over, that looked a bit less deadly to surf.

 A fisherman came by.
 "Taxi?", he asked.
 "Why yes please."
 "Ok, somebody will come."
-We watched in amazement as at least 10 people on the shore lauched _a rowboat_ into the waves.
+We watched in amazement as at least 10 people on the shore launched _a rowboat_ into the waves.
 Again somebody got very wet.
 They rowed over to Vite & Rêves.
 We got the kids into their lifejackets and stepped aboard the very wobbly boat.
-One of rowers was bailing every few minutes.
+One of rowers was {{% explain "bailing" "getting the water out of the boat" %}} every few minutes.

 We arrived at the surf.
 A multitude gathered on the beach and started shouting as the rowers turned the boat with the bow into the approaching waves.
 "No stress", they said, "Tranquil."
 "No stress?", I replied.
 It didn't really help my peaking stress levels.
-The surf was now very close, very loud, and very high.
+The surf was now very close, very loud, and very, very high.
 And these guys planned on beaching the boat backwards?

 Suddenly a wave pushed the boat a little too far.
 The next wave would surely grab us, and not in a good way.
 The crowd's volume turned up a notch and the rowers started rowing as if their lives depended on it --- which was probably quite literally so.
 The next wave approached but by now we had enough speed.
 It deposited us neatly on the beach.
 We had a few seconds before the next wave.
 Several pairs of hands grabbed the kids and helped us disembark.
 And suddenly we were out of reach of the waves and safe.